Entidad/mendix-react-native-twilio-video-webrtc/README.md

 TODO

 ## Usage
-Download one of the [releases](https://github.com/Entidad/mendix-react-native-twilio-video-webrtc/releases) or build from source as follows
+For the widget, download one of the [releases](https://github.com/Entidad/mendix-react-native-twilio-video-webrtc/releases) or build from source as follows

 ```
 cd ./mendix-react-native-video-webrtc